FRC-Team-5012-GryffinGear/Gryffingear-Website-2/README.md

 =====================

 The team makes a website to keep track of where things are and when things are occuring.
 This is the code for the team website.
 Over time it changes so a new website is made.
-This is the second team website which is improving the old site where needed.
+This is the second team website which is made to be an improvement of the old site.

 =====================

-Gryffingear Team 5012 (http://www.gryffingear.com/) - FIRST Robotics Competitive Team
+[Gryffingear Team 5012](http://www.gryffingear.com/) - Competitive FIRST Robotics Team